 The analysis of effects to birds follows the concepts outlined in Section 3.0.4.3 (Conceptual Framework for Assessing Effects from Acoustic and Explosive Activities).
 This section begins with a summary of relevant data regarding acoustic impacts on birds in Section 3.9.3.1.1 (Background).
 This is followed by an analysis of estimated impacts on birds due to sonar and other transducers.
 The Navy will rely on the previous 2011 GOA Final EIS/OEIS and 2016 GOA Final SEIS/OEIS analysis of vessel noise, aircraft noise, and weapons noise, as there has been no substantive or otherwise meaningful change in the action, although new applicable and emergent science in regard to these sub-stressors is presented in the sections that follow.
-Based on established criteria and thresholds for auditory injury and new impact modeling methods, the analysis provided in Section 3.9.3.1.2 (Impacts from Sonar and Other Transducers) of this SEIS/OEIS supplants the 2011 GOA Final EIS/OEIS and 2016 GOA Final SEIS/OEIS for birds.
+Based on new impact modeling methods, the analysis provided in Section 3.9.3.1.2 (Impacts from Sonar and Other Transducers) of this SEIS/OEIS supplants the 2011 GOA Final EIS/OEIS and 2016 GOA Final SEIS/OEIS supplants the 2011 GOA Final EIS/OEIS and 2016 GOA Final SEIS/OEIS supplants the 2011 GOA Final EIS/OEIS and 2016 GOA Final SEIS/OEIS supplants the 2011 GOA Final EIS/OEIS and 2016 GOA Final SEIS/OEIS for birds.
 Additional explanations of the acoustic terms and sound energy concepts used in this section are found in Appendix B (Acoustic and Explosive Concepts).